GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [image7]: ./img4.png "Traffic Sign 4"
 [image8]: ./img5.png "Traffic Sign 5"
 [image9]: ./performancegraph.png "Performance Graph"
+[image10]: ./featuresmap.png "Features Map"

 # Rubric Points

 ## 1.Required files:

-  For this project will be submmited The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, this Report  in MD format , as well a link to GitHub where will be included all files related to the project.
+  For this project will be submitted The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, this Report  in MD format , as well a link to GitHub where will be included all files related to the project.

 ## 2.DataSet summarizing:

- To sumarize the data was used Numpy library, with the folowing results for each aspect of the data set.
+ To summarize the data was used Numpy library, with the following results for each aspect of the data set.
  * The size of training set is ? n_train = len(X_train)
  * The size of the validation set is ?